ExpressLRS/Docs/docs/quick-start/transmitters/aion-internal.md

         ![tPro Connection](../../assets/images/tproUART-AllSet.jpg)
         </figure>

-    11. Reassemble the radio (but do not put in the screws yet) and verify you have a working module once again by running the Lua script.
+    11. Reassemble the radio (but do not put in the screws yet) and verify you have a working module once again by running the [ExpressLRS Lua script].
     12. Once you've verified you have your Internal ExpressLRS module back, replace the screws and tighten things up.
 Chug one down and celebrate!

 [Lua Script]: ../../assets/images/lua1.jpg